milton-alvarenga/goreactivehtml/README.md

-# GoReactiveHTML
+# GoReactiveHTML (aka GoReacTML)
-Like we have pythonic way, we are creating a Gothonic way.
+Like we have pythonic way, we are creating a Gothonic way for webdevelopment.

 GoReactiveHTML is a HTML on Gothonic way.